LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/email-connect.md

 ![](img/email-connect-step-10.png)

 ## Multiple email addresses
-Brands can add an unlimited number of email addresses to LiveEngage and even route each email address to a different skill.
+Brands can add an unlimited number of email addresses to Conversational Cloud and even route each email address to a different skill.
 For example, you can route info@, support@ and sales@ to different skills, allowing specialized bots and agents to handle your email interactions.

 ## Reporting